aantron/dream/example/b-session/README.md

 <br>

 The first time you access the app, it “logs you in” by saving you user name in a session.
-The session manager, `Dream.sessions_in_memory`, a middleware, adds a session ID cookie to the response.
+The session manager, `Dream.memory_sessions`, a middleware, adds a session ID cookie to the response.
 The next time you access the app, the session is looked up again by ID, and the app recognizes you as logged in!